NextGenIntelligence/trust-coin/README.md

 ##Double signed transactions

-Transactions messages should be signed by both participating parties.
-The content of the signed transactions should be identitical.
+Transactions messages should be signed by both participating parties: sender and recepient.
+The content of the transaction message signed by each party should be identitical.

 Transactions should include the following information.
   * Currency Name